g1gantino/randoinjector/README.md

-# randoinjector
+# Future Injector
-Hi!, this is an injector made for CS:GO, it is completely free, and Undetected.
+Hi!, this is an injector made for CS:GO, based on randoinjector, it is completely free, and Undetected.
 Works with Trust-Launch.